 - 1. From the Home screen, tap Safari.
-The Safari screen appears. - Tap the Bookmark icon (it looks like an open book).
-A Bookmarks window appears, as shown in Figure 12-1.
+The Safari screen appears. - 2.
+Tap the Bookmark icon (it looks like an open book).
+A Bookmarks window appears, as shown in Figure 13-1.
 It lets you find a previously viewed or saved website address. - 3.
 Tap History.
-The History window lists all the websites you've recently visited, including those viewed in the past week, as shown in Figure 12-2.
+The History window lists all the websites you've recently visited, including those viewed in the past week, as shown in Figure 13-2. - 4.
+(Optional) Tap one of the day folders, such as a folder labeled Friday or Monday, to view the website addresses you visited on that particular day. - 5.
+Tap a website to view that site.

-FIGURE 12-1: The Bookmarks window
+FIGURE 13-1: The Bookmarks window